Rural Physician Associate Program (RPAP)

 Want to see what it’s like to practice medicine in a rural community, before making a bigger commitment?

 Try the Rural Observation Experience, a two or three day opportunity to shadow a rural family physician and see firsthand the rewards and challenges of rural medicine.
-Open to any incoming first-year medical student at the University of Minnesota Medical School, Twin Cities campus; no prerequisites.
+Open to any incoming first-year medical student at the University of Minnesota Medical School; no prerequisites.